pfheatwole/thesis/source/canopy_geometry.rst

    (airfoils provide the section profiles, *design curves* provide the scale, position, and orientation).

 ..
+This project needs geometry models of commercial parafoil canopies.
+Because only basic technical specifications are known for commercial wings, they must be augmented with reasonble assumptions based on domain expertise, which is encoded in parametric functions.

+   Unfortunately, existing wing geometry tools introduce constraints that force unnecessary complexity into the design curves.
+Thus, the focus of this chapter is to:

+   1. Develop a more flexible geometry model that allows simpler design curves

+   2. Develop design curves that can create complete geometry models using only basic technical specs and reasonable assumptions.

+..
 What is a parafoil canopy?

 The essential component of any flying object is the lifting surface.
-A *lifting surface* is the part of an aircraft that produces *lift* by interacting with the air.
-A parafoil canopy is a lifting surface created by a partially-open nylon casing which is inflated through air intakes along its front.
+A *lifting surface* is any part of an aircraft that produces *lift* when it interacts with the air.
+A parafoil canopy is type of *ram-air parachture*, a lifting surface that uses air intakes at the front of the wing to inflate a partially-open nylon casing.
 Although a small amount of air does flow through the canopy's surface, the majority of the air flows around the canopy's volume.
 By redirecting the airflow downward, the canopy exchanges momentum with the air and produces the lifting force that allows the glider to fly.

 .. figure:: figures/paraglider/geometry/Wikimedia_Nova_X-Act.jpg
    :width: 75%